Freshwater-Fish-Ecology-Laboratory/detrange/README.md

 > transmission rate.”

-Following recommendations from Brownscombe et al (2019) and Huveneers et al. (2016), it can be useful to estimate the midpoint of the DR (i.e. distance at 50% DE) in order to place sentinel tags at a sample of receivers to measure variation in DE over time.
+Following recommendations from Brownscombe et al (2019) and Huveneers et al. (2016), it can be useful to estimate the distance at which a target level of DE occurs (i.e. midpoint of DR at 50% DE), e.g. to place sentinel tags at a sample of receivers to measure variation in DE over time.

 #### The modelling approach

 Under the hood, `detrange` uses JAGS software and the [rjags](https://cran.r-project.org/web/packages/rjags/rjags.pdf) R package to implement a Bayesian generalized linear model with logit link and binomial response distribution.
-If there are 5 or more stations, the model is fit as a generalized linear mixed-effects model with random intercept and slope for each Station.
+The user may choose to fit a generalized linear mixed-effects model with random slope and/or random intercept for each Station.
 Otherwise, Station is treated as a fixed effect.

-A benefit of using a Bayesian approach is that uncertainty can be quantifed for estimates of the distance at which a specified DE occurs.
+A benefit of using a Bayesian approach is that uncertainty can be quantified for estimates of the distance at which a specified DE occurs (i.e., a derived parameter).
-In Bayesian lingo, the uncertainty of this derived parameter can be estimated with the posterior distributions of other parameters in the model.

 Another benefit is the ability to incorporate prior information.
 By default, the priors used in the model are non-informative.
 However, the user may set custom priors, e.g., if prior information about realistic detection range in a given system is known or if data is limited.

 ## Demonstration